Djimer/Java_Rush_Tasks/README.md

 # Java_Rush_Tasks
-Here are the project, that I did on JavaRush.
+Here are the projects, that I did on JavaRush.